Erica Deuso

-Erica Michelle Deuso (born August 27, 1980) is an American politician.
-On November 4, 2025, she was elected as the mayor of Downingtown, becoming the first openly transgender mayor in the Commonwealth of Pennsylvania.
+Erica Michelle Deuso (born August 27, 1980) is an American politician who has served as the mayor of Downingtown, Pennsylvania, since 2026.
+With her election, she became the first openly transgender mayor in Pennsylvania.

 Career

-Deuso works as a personnel and process quality manager (PPQME) for Johnson & Johnson.
+Deuso works as a personnel and process quality manager for Johnson & Johnson.

-She serves on the Chester County Democratic Committee.
-She also serves on the board of directors of the Pennsylvania Equality Project.
-Deuso also sits on the board of Emerge Pennsylvania, an organization that promotes women political candidates.
+In May 2025, she won the Democratic primary for the mayoral race in Downingtown, Pennsylvania, defeating fellow Democrat Barry Cassidy.
+Deuso ran against Republican Richard Bryant in the general election, which she won with 64% of the vote, becoming the first openly transgender person elected mayor in Pennsylvania.

-In May 2025, she won the Democratic Party's primary for the mayoral race for Downingtown, a town in Chester County west of Philadelphia, defeating fellow Democrat Barry Cassidy.
-She received the Democratic Party's endorsement after Phil Dague decided not to seek reelection for a second term.
-She ran against Republican Richard Bryant in the election.
-On November 4, 2025, she won the race, becoming the first openly transgender person to win a mayoral election in Pennsylvania.
-She received 64% of the vote.
-Following her victory, she posted on social media that it was "deeply meaningful" to be the first openly transgender mayor in Pennsylvania, saying she carries the "responsibility with pride and humility" and said she hoped that it "reminds anyone who has ever felt unseen, unheard, or underestimated that your voice matters, and that you belong in the room where decisions are made."
+Deuso currently serves on the Chester County Democratic Committee, and also sits on the board of Emerge Pennsylvania, an organization that promotes female political candidates.

 Personal life

 Deuso is originally from South Burlington, Vermont.
-She is a graduate of South Western High School in Hanover, Pennsylvania.
+She is a graduate of South Western High School in Hanover, Pennsylvania, and attended Drexel University, obtaining a Bachelor of Science degree in 2003 and a Master of Business Administration degree in 2012.
 She moved to Downingtown in 2007.
-She has multiple degrees, including an masters degree in business administration, from Drexel University.